Is Camp for Me?

 - Our CIT program is for boys who have completed their sophomore year in high school.

-- Our LIT program is open to boys who have completed their freshman or sophomore year in high school.
+- Our trips program is open to boys who have completed their freshman or sophomore year in high school.

 - Day Camp is open to boys who have completed grades k-4.

 We cherish the relationships we build at camp with campers and staff that are different than ourselves.
 Our campers and staff come from all over the US and the world.
 Learning about different cultures and people help to make camp a global community.

 What can I do at camp?

 Our daily schedule at overnight camp will provide an opportunity for each camper to design their own schedule:

 - There is small group cabin time for campers to bond with their cabin